exploring self-realization, sacred personhood, and full humanity

 How long might they stay in a particular holodeck-world, exploring a particular event or issue?
-It could range from a brief tour to spending years and decades there.
+It could range from a brief afternoon tour to spending years and decades there.
 A couple could actually decide to simulate growing up together.
 Unlike fabled reincarnation, they would retain their adult minds but outwardly represent themselves as children.

-Spirit-Guide Abu: “When you shall shed the limitations of the Earth-plane, you may relive part of that life, or the whole of it, if you shall wish – it is not likely that you will wish to relive it in its entirety, as there will be better things to do, but it is conceivable that you may wish to go back over a part of the life which you remember.”
+Spirit-Guide Abu: “When you shall shed the limitations of the Earth-plane, you may relive [in simulation] part of that life, or the whole of it, if you shall wish – it is not likely that you will wish to relive it in its entirety, as there will be better things to do, but it is conceivable that you may wish to go back over a part of the life which you remember.”

 Editor's note: The Abu-tapes occasionally feature testimony from a once-fallen WWI soldier, Alfred.
 "Alf," as he calls himself, is a student of Teacher Abu, has a good sense of humor, and likes to laugh about his ill-spent youthful days before the War when much of his time was spent drifting about and drinking beer.
-It took him awhile to adjust to Summerland society and to live responsibly.
+It took him a while to adjust to Summerland society and to live responsibly.

 However, Alf's country property in Summerland offers something for our discussion here.
 There's a row of bushes near his house, and, he reports, if he makes his way through the bushes, he suddenly finds himself in -- I'll call it -- a secret garden.
-It's a private setting with a stream, trees, flowers, and colorful birds.
+It's a private setting with stream, trees, flowers, and colorful birds.
 Alf calls it his "happy glade."
 This hide-away is more than secluded in that it doesn't exist for anyone else.
 He could, he says, take friends there if he chose to, but his "happy glade" is off the grid relative to Summerland proper.
 It's just for him.
-It's an entrance to a personalized "holodeck world" for him to enjoy, develop, and experiment with.
+It's "falling down the rabbit-hole" and an entrance to a personalized "holodeck world" - for him to enjoy, develop, and experiment with.
 To do what exactly?
 That's up to him.
 He could simulate almost anything.

 the Genesis story uses the word "clinging" and the Emily French testimony speaks of "cling to one another"; this latter might poetically serve as fulfillment of the ancient biblical account